stackunderflow101/blog/content/post/2021-04-22-iptables-quick-notes/index.en.md

 ![iptables](images/iptables.png)

 It helps to break the diagram down.
 Below is what is going on for incoming packets arriving this machine.
 The packets go through PREROUTING and then INPUT, before a local process consumes them.
+The box *routing* is the routing process, basically, it's the process to determine which network interface to use by inspecting the packets' ip address.
+Here for incoming packets, they go to the machine itself.

 ![incoming](images/incoming.png)

 Below is incoming packets destinating other devices (so this machine serves as the router).
+They go to some other machines on the network so the routing module sends them to an output interface.

 ![router](images/router.png)